kotlarekm/DemoWall/Logical/Source/MainProgram/Main.typ

 		Tank3TargetPressure : REAL; (*Tank 3 target pressure to set*)
-		InertialTermTimeConstant : REAL := 5; (*Time constant to set for intertial term*) InertialTermGain : REAL := 1; (*Gain to set for intertial term*) END_STRUCT;
+		InertialTermTimeConstant : REAL := 5; (*Time constant to set for intertial term*) InertialTermGain : REAL := 1; (*Gain to set for intertial term*) HeatCool : BOOL; (*Heating and cooling in automatic temperature control mode / if not - only heating*) END_STRUCT;
 	ObjectType : 	STRUCT
 		Mode : UINT;